S19102002/java-database-capstone/user_stories.md

 As a patient, I want to view a list of doctors without logging in so that I can explore my options before registering.

 ### Acceptance Criteria
-- The doctor list is publicly accessible.
+- A list  of doctors are being publicly accessible.
-- Each doctor displays name, specialization, and availability.
+- Each doctor returns  department ,name,experience,  availability etc.
 - A call to action (e.g., "Register to Book") is visible.
 - No sensitive data is shown unless logged in.

-### Tasks
-- [ ] Create a public REST endpoint to fetch doctors.
-- [ ] Return doctor details (name, department, experience, etc.).
-- [ ] Display doctor info in the frontend without requiring login.

 ### User Story
 As a patient, I want to register with my email and password so that I can book appointments.

 ### Acceptance Criteria
-- Registration form includes email, password, and basic profile info.
+- Registration form includes email, password, and basic profile info that create patient model entity.
-- Validations are enforced (email format, password strength).
+-  Spring Validations are enforced (email format, password strength).
-- User is saved to the database.
-- On success, user is redirected to login.

-### Tasks
-- [ ] Create `Patient` model/entity.
-- [ ] Implement registration controller and form.
+- user is redirected to login by implementing registration controller and form.
-- [ ] Add validation with Spring Validation (JSR-303).
-- [ ] Encrypt password using BCrypt.
-- [ ] Store patient in the database.

 ### User Story
 As a patient, I want to log into the portal so that I can manage my appointment bookings.

 ### Acceptance Criteria
-- Patient can log in using email and password.
+- by using email and password pratient can log into protal.
-- Redirects to a dashboard after login.
+- after redirecting the dashboard then we will  get confimation of success.
-- Patient sees appointment list and can manage (view/cancel).
+- Patient view appointment list and  management processed .

-### Tasks
-- [ ] Setup Spring Security for patient role.
-- [ ] Create login form and configure authentication.
-- [ ] Add session tracking and role-based access.
-- [ ] Show patient-specific dashboard with appointments.
 ### User Story
 As a patient, I want to book an hour-long appointment with a doctor so that I can consult them at a scheduled time.

 ### Acceptance Criteria
-- Booking form shows doctor availability.
+-  availability of doctor will be found in booking form to create appointment entity with doctorId, patientId, startTime, endTime .
-- Patient selects date and hour-long time slot.
+-  date and hour-long time slot will be selected by patient.
-- Booking is saved in the database.
+-   DBMS is used to store booking.
-- Prevent overlapping bookings for same doctor/time.
+-  Bookings for same doctor/time preventing overlapping .

-### Tasks
-- [ ] Create appointment entity with doctorId, patientId, startTime, endTime.
-- [ ] Implement availability check logic.
-- [ ] Save appointment to database via JPA.
-- [ ] Show confirmation message on success.
 ### User Story
-As a patient, I want to view my upcoming appointments so that I can prepare accordingly.
+As a patient, I want to view my upcoming appointments so that I can prepare .

 ### Acceptance Criteria
-- List all future appointments for the logged-in patient.
-- Show date, time, doctor name, and purpose.
-- Sorted by nearest date.

-### Tasks
-- [ ] Create a REST endpoint `/api/patient/upcoming-appointments`.
+-  Create a REST endpoint `/api/patient/upcoming-appointments` by Listout all future appointments .
-- [ ] Query appointments where patientId = loggedInUser and date > today.
+-Query appointments where patientId = loggedInUser and date > today.
-- [ ] Display appointments in tabular format in frontend.
+- display date, time, doctor name, and purpose in tabular formate in frontend .

 ### User Story
-As a patient, I want to log out of the portal so that my session is closed securely.
+As a patient, I want to log out of the portal so that my session is closed .

 ### Acceptance Criteria
-- Logout button is visible once logged in.
+- logout button on dashboard  once logged in.
-- Session is invalidated on logout.
-- Redirects to login or home page.

-### Tasks
-- [ ] Add logout URL in Spring Security config.
-- [ ] Add logout link/button on dashboard.
-- [ ] Handle session invalidation.
+-  Handle session invalidation on logout.
+-  After redirecting the dashboard then we will  get confimation of success.

 ### User Story
 As a doctor, I want to log into the portal with my credentials so that I can manage my appointments.

 ### Acceptance Criteria
-- Login form accepts doctor credentials.
+- Login  acceptes  with user credentials to add login form and authentication endpoint.
-- Valid credentials redirect to the doctor dashboard.
+- on success Valid credentials redirect to the doctor dashboard.
-- Invalid login attempts display a clear error message.
+ -  display error message for attemting invalid login.
-- Session is securely managed.

-### Tasks
-- [ ] Configure Spring Security for the `DOCTOR` role.
-- [ ] Add login form and authentication endpoint.
-- [ ] Redirect to `/doctor/dashboard` on success.
 ### User Story
 As a doctor, I want to log out of the portal so that my personal data and patient information remain protected.

 ### Acceptance Criteria
+ Login  acceptes  with user credentials to add login form and authentication endpoint.
 - Logout option is visible on doctor dashboard.
 - Session is invalidated on logout.
-- Redirects to login or home page.

-### Tasks
-- [ ] Implement logout handler with Spring Security.
-- [ ] Add logout link/button to frontend.
-- [ ] Confirm session is cleared after logout.
 ### User Story
 As a doctor, I want to view my appointment calendar so that I can stay organized and know my daily schedule.

 ### Acceptance Criteria
-- Calendar shows all upcoming appointments.
+-  displaying  all upcoming appointments by use of calender.
 - Each event includes time, patient name, and purpose.
-- Sorted by date and time.

-### Tasks
-- [ ] Create API to fetch doctor's appointments.
-- [ ] Format response for calendar UI.
+- Sorted by date and time Format response for calendar UI .
-- [ ] Integrate with frontend calendar component.

 ### User Story
 As a doctor, I want to mark days or time slots when I'm unavailable so that patients cannot book during that time.

 ### Acceptance Criteria
-- Form/UI allows selection of unavailable dates/times.
+- to create 'Unavialability ' entity/model by  allowing UI/form by selecting of unavailable dates/times.
-- These slots are blocked in the appointment scheduler.
+-  within appointment scheduler slots are being blocked .
-- Stored in the database.

-### Tasks
-- [ ] Create `Unavailability` entity/model.
-- [ ] Provide form to add/remove unavailability.
-- [ ] Update appointment booking logic to exclude unavailable slots.
+  - DBMS is used to store.

 ### User Story
 As a doctor, I want to update my profile with current specialization and contact information so that patients see accurate data.

 ### Acceptance Criteria
-- Form includes editable fields for name, specialization, phone, and email.
+-  Fields for name, specialization, phone, and email includes in form.
-- Validates inputs and updates the database.
+-  updates the database by use of validation input.
-- Confirmation message shown after successful update.
+- after successful update we can look Confirmation message.

-### Tasks
-- [ ] Add `/doctor/profile` endpoint.
-- [ ] Create update form with current data.
-- [ ] Implement validation and database update logic.
 ### User Story
 As a doctor, I want to view patient details for upcoming appointments so that I can prepare accordingly.

 ### Acceptance Criteria
-- Appointment view includes patient name, contact, medical history (optional).
+- for updating  API  where Appointment view includes patient name, contact, medical history .
-- Patient data is fetched securely with proper role checks.
+- using role-based security Patient data is fetched securely .
-- Doctor cannot access unrelated patient data.
+-  unrelated patient data can not accepted by Doctor.

-### Tasks
-- [ ] Update appointment API to include patient info.
-- [ ] Protect access using role-based security.
-- [ ] Display patient details on appointment page or popup.